-- PROCESS NO 4: INTERIM CERTIFICATES / FOR CONNECTIONS / RECONNECTION ٠ - PROCESS FOR DE-ENERGISATION OF INSTALLATION FROM THE DSO NETWORK
+- PROCESS NO 4: INTERIM CERTIFICATES / FOR CONNECTIONS / RECONNECTION - PROCESS FOR DE-ENERGISATION OF INSTALLATION FROM THE DSO NETWORK

-- 2. The correct Meter Point Reference Number (MPRN) shall be recorded on the certificate. - 3.
+- 1. The certificate shall only be issued on the completion and testing of the electrical installation by a Registered Electrical Contractor. - 2.
+The correct Meter Point Reference Number (MPRN) shall be recorded on the certificate. - 3.
 The address of the electrical installation shall match the MPRN address.